devassistant/devassistant/docs/developer_documentation/command_reference.rst

 - Input: a string with a subcommand or a two item list, where the first item is a subcommand and the second item is a mapping that explicitly specifies parameters for the subcommand.
-- RES: always ``True``, terminates DevAssistant if something goes wrong
+- RES: if command succeeds, either a string with URL of manipulated repo or empty string is returned (depends on subcommand), else a string with problem description (it is already logged at WARNING level)
-- LRES: either a string with URL of a manipulated repo or an empty string
+- LRES: ``True`` if the Github operation succeeds, ``False`` otherwise
 - Example::

     github: create_repo